 I am living a new story.
 In one thread of my rewrite, I am deeply loved.
 Although I have been loved for many years, I’ve never fully believed it.
 So I always operated from a desperate place of lovelessness.
 This is an orientation that cultivates constant tension and fear.
 You see, if you do the slightest thing wrong, any possibility of love will fly away.

 I can’t say that drama is done entirely.
 Our stories tend to be entrenched, and it takes patience and perseverance to change the biology of our brain.
-At the same time, I’ve seen people in my Living with Ease course make remarkable shifts in 21 days.
+At the same time, I've seen people make remarkable shifts in short periods of time.
 So please feel encouraged.
-Changes is possible!
+Changes is possible.

 These are some of the threads of my new story: